Flavyoo/holiday-blog-gatsby-tutorial/content/blog-posts/new-years-day.md

 ---
-title: "History of New Years"
+title: 'History of New Years'
-date: "2020-11-28"
+date: '2020-11-28'
-author: "Awesome Developer"
+author: 'Awesome Developer'
 ---

 # What is it?